gsamokovarov/balkan/README.md

 brew install sqlite3
 ```

-With the dependencies installed, setup the project itself with `bin/setup`.
+With the dependencies installed, proceed to the next step.

 ### Steady...